Should Palestinian Citizens of Israel Boycott the Elections?: An Al-Shabaka Debate

-Palestinian citizens of Israel have organized a campaign to boycott the April 9 Knesset elections.
-Under the banner of the “Popular Campaign for the Boycott of the Zionist Elections,” the campaign calls on Palestinians to refuse participation in the Israeli general elections so as not to recognize the Knesset as a legitimate entity.
+Palestinian citizens of Israel earlier this year organized a campaign to boycott the April Knesset elections.
+Under the banner of the “Popular Campaign for the Boycott of the Zionist Elections,” the campaign called on Palestinians to refuse participation in the Israeli general elections so as not to recognize the Knesset as a legitimate entity.

-In this roundtable debate, Al-Shabaka Analyst Nijmeh Ali and Al-Shabaka Palestine Policy Fellow Yara Hawari argue against and for the boycott, respectively.
+On the occasion of the imminent elections, Al-Shabaka is recirculating this roundtable debate, first published in April 2019, in which Al-Shabaka Policy Analyst Nijmeh Ali and Al-Shabaka Palestine Policy Fellow Yara Hawari argue against and for boycotting Knesset elections, respectively.

 What do Palestinian citizens of Israel gain by participating in the Israeli elections?
 By boycotting them?